PixelMister/Pokengine/docs/Utilities/battle-ai.md

 To do this, just add `;routines noob,rain;` at the end of the jcoad that’s generating the battle, like you would do for its level for example with `;l 50;`

-For routines that follow a routine-value format, only the last instance of that routine type in the list will be used when scoring.
+For routines that follow a routine-value format, only the **last instance** of that routine type in the list will be used when scoring.

-**For example:**
+For example:
  `routines = "failedMove-3, failedMove-5, failedMove-1"` → only `failedMove-1` is counted.

-This also applies when routines are defined through personas (behaviors):
+This also applies when routines are defined through **personas (behaviors)**:

  routines = "beginner, failedMove-5, noob" → the failedMove-3 from noob will override failedMove-5, since noob comes later and also includes failedMove.

-!!! warning "Default Behaviour"
+!!!
+Important
     This override behavior does not apply to routines written as "no-[routine]".
 These exclusions are always respected, regardless of their position in the list.

 For example: `routines = "failedMove-3,failedMove-5,failedMove-1",` only failedMove-1 will be counted when scoring

 This also applies for behaviors:
 `for example: routines = "beginner,failedMove-5,noob", only failedMove-3` (and other values from 'noob' that also existed in the list) will be counted when scoring
-THIS DOESNT HAPPEN IF THE ROUTINE IS `"=no-(routine)"`
+THIS DOESN'T HAPPEN IF THE ROUTINE IS `"=no-(routine)"`